gvbarroso/gvbarroso.github.io/index.md

 ## About
-I study evolutionary biology using computational methods [(CV)][cv] .
+I study evolutionary biology using computational methods [(CV)]({{ site.baseurl }}/pdf/CVitae.pdf).
 My long-term goal is to understand how population-level processes (genetic drift, natural selection) interact with molecular-level processes (mutation, recombination) to shape patterns of genetic variation.
 To this end, I develop statistical models based on population genetics theory.
 I build these models into inference tools using a combination of the C++ and R programming languages and apply them to both simulated and empirical data sets from a variety of species.

 ## Projects